xapple/forest_puller/README.md

 ## Cache

 When you import `forest_puller`, we will check the `$FOREST_PULLER_CACHE` environment variable to see where to download and store the cached data.
 If this variable is not set, we will default to the platform's temporary directory and clone a repository there.
+This could result in re-downloading the cache after every reboot.

 ## Data sources

 ### IPCC

-To access the same forest data directly from the IPCC without `forest_puller` you would have to first select your country from the CRF country table in a browser at [this address](https://tinyurl.com/y474yu9e).
+To access the same forest data directly from the IPCC website without `forest_puller` you would have to first select your country from the CRF country table in a browser at [this address](https://tinyurl.com/y474yu9e).

 ![IPCC demo screenshot 1](documentation/ipcc/ipcc_demo_1.png?raw=true "IPCC demo screenshot 1")